 A statement is a group of words.
 And words are most powerful when acted upon.

 Let’s talk about your vision for your family and how you can bring the words in that vision to life.

 - Do you have visions about your child making a living in professional athletics?

 - Perhaps you have visions about your children coming together as adults during hard times to lean on and support one another?

 - Or maybe you have visions of a large family that works together for a common cause to see the lives of others positively transformed?

 How Do You Get There?

-- Lastly, if the third vision sounds like you, then your path might be shaped like this: Free Time Is Spent Fundraising > Intentionally Connecting With Missions Groups > Traveling The Country And The Globe To Impact Others
+- Lastly, if the third vision sounds like you, your path might be shaped like this: Free Time Is Spent Fundraising > Intentionally Connecting With Missions Groups > Traveling The Country And The Globe to Impact Others.

 Actually, the parents in these families probably didn’t even know they were walking out their vision while they were in the process.